 Performance Tracking of road sections over time has several stages:

-- data for individual years is then checked to assess consistency of the patterns; and
+- Data for individual years is then checked to assess consistency of the patterns

-- in more recent years, highway authorities are asked for information on remedial, enforcement or education measures that have been implemented.
+- Highway authorities are asked for information on remedial, enforcement or education measures that have been implemented

 The results can be used to benchmark performance on a national and local level but has proven particularly useful in comparing risk between countries across Europe and beyond.